AndrewCMonson/api-key-manager/README.md

     oscarcli update <secret-name> <region> <key> <value>
     ```

-- `apiKeyGen`: Generate a new API key and update the `oscar-api` secret in AWS Secrets Manager.
+- `apikey`: Generate a new API key and update the `oscar-api` secret in AWS Secrets Manager.
+Key length must be a valid integer.
     ```sh
-    oscarcli apikey
+    oscarcli apikey <key-length>
     ```

 ### Examples